Inbound Overview

 - On the left-hand side of your portal menu bar, click on the Inbound tab

-- Within this section, you’ll find the Receptionist, Handbook, Directory, and Knowledge tabs
+- Within this section, you’ll find the Inbound Agents, Directory, Action Library, and Data Extraction tabs

 This is your command center for inbound calls!

-Step 2: Giving Gail a Voice – Selecting Her Persona
+Step 2: Giving Gail a Voice – Selecting their Persona

-Gail isn’t just a bot; she has a voice and a personality!
-When you create or edit a script in the Handbook tab, you’ll have the option to choose the voice that best represents your brand.
+Gail isn’t just a bot; they have a voice and a personality!
+When you create or edit an inbound Agent in the Inbound Agents tab, you’ll have the option to choose the voice that best fits your Agent.

-- Choose Language: Select the language Gail should speak (e.g., English, Spanish, Spanglish)
+- Choose Language: Select the voice that has the languages your Inbound Agent should speak (e.g., English, Spanish, etc.)

 - Pick a Voice: Browse through the available voice options.
 You can preview them to find the one that sounds most professional, friendly, or authoritative for your callers.
 This ensures Gail matches your brand’s tone

-Step 3: Crafting the Conversation – Scripts, Use Cases & Conversational Scenarios
+Step 3: Crafting the Conversation – Scripts, Actions & Conversational Scenarios

 This is where you teach Gail what to say and what to do during a call.

-- Go to the Handbook tab within the Inbound section
+- Go to the Inbound Agents tab within the Inbound section

-- Click New Script to create different conversational flows.
+- Click New Inbound to create different inbound agents.
 You’ll likely want at least two main scripts:

-- Business Hours Script: For when your office is open and actively taking calls
+- Business Hours Agent: For when your office is open and actively taking calls

-- After-Hours/Holiday Script: For when your office is closed, guiding callers on next steps (e.g., leave a message, visit website, emergency contact)
+- After-Hours/Holiday Agent: For when your office is closed, guiding callers on next steps (e.g., leave a message, visit website, emergency contact)

-- Within each script, define the Greeting, Goodbye, and any Fallback messages (what Gail says if she doesn’t understand)
+- Within each Agent, define the Greeting, Goodbye, and any Fallback messages in the Script & Actions section (what Gail says if she doesn’t understand)

-Use Cases are specific actions or goals Gail should accomplish during a call.
+Actions are specific tasks or goals Gail should accomplish during a call.

-- While creating or editing a script, click Add Use Case
+- While creating or editing a script, click Add Action

 - Take a Message: For when a caller wants to leave a voicemail or have a message forwarded